Goodwill employees make American flags for families of deceased veterans

 Each flag is made with extreme attention to detail.
 Every one of the 13 stripes must be exactly four-and-a-half inches wide and all of the 50 embroidered stars have to be exactly 3.3 inches in diameter.

-When placed on a table the flag must lie flat with no pleats or any loose threads protruding.
+When placed on a table, the flag must lie flat with no pleats or any loose threads protruding.

 “They’re very important flags,” said De La Mata.
-“These are the internment flags.
+“These are the interment flags.
 You can tell by the fabric — they’re cotton.
 These are the ones that folded up into triangles and then presented to the families of the veterans who passed away, so it is a very special flag.”

 Due to the quality of work being put out by the Goodwill Flag Center and its employees, the center is planning on hiring an additional 125 employees with disabilities to work on producing military uniforms.